commercelayer/mfe-my-account/packages/my-account/README.md

 By clicking on one of the subscription numbers in the history list you can enter the selected subscription's details page where you can see:

-- An introductory recap about subscription settings (like start date, frequency, next run date and address)
+- An introductory recap about the subscription settings (e.g. start date, frequency, next run date, and address)
 - The subscription summary information with the list of subscription line items.
 - The payment method used for the subscription renewal.
-- The history of subscription's related orders.
+- The history of the recurring orders associated with the subscription.

 IMAGE

-If the subscription cannot be renewed (for example due to an expired payment method), an alert will appear at the top of the detail page.
-This alert highlights the issue and provides a checkout link for the customer to place the order with a valid payment method, thereby updating the payment information for future transactions.
+If the subscription cannot be renewed (e.g. due to an expired payment method), an alert will appear at the top of the detail page.
+This alert highlights the issue and provides a [Checkout](https://github.com/commercelayer/mfe-checkout) link for the customer to place the order with a valid payment method, thereby updating the payment information for future transactions.

 IMAGE

+> [!TIP]
-Note: It is possible to track subscriptions' renewal failures by activating a `webhook` listening for the `order_subscriptions.last_run_failed` event.
+> You can track subscriptions' renewal failures by activating a [webhook](https://docs.commercelayer.io/core/real-time-webhooks) listening for the `order_subscriptions.last_run_failed` event.
 The `order_subscriptions.last_run_succeeded` event is available as well.

 ### Wallet